ByronKrauskopf/Kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

 A difficulty was encountered when performing the analysis of outcomes based on goals.
-When the number of successful campaigns was calculated for each bucket (column B) a validation of the formulas used was made.
-This was done by comparing the sum of the successful results against the calculation of all successful plays with goals greater than 0.
-The results of these two figures should be the same, however in this case the sum of the successful results was 1 less than the calculation of all successful plays with goals greater than 0.
+When the number of successful campaigns was calculated for each bucket (column B) a validation check of the formulas was made.
+This was done by comparing the sum of the successful results in column B against the calculation of all successful plays with goals greater than 0.
+The results of these two figures should be the same, however in this case the sum of the successful results was 1 less.
 This discrepancy was resolved by debugging the formulas used in column B to calulate the number of successful plays.
 It was discovered that an = was missing from a single formula resulting in one result being missed.
 With this corrected the validation check matched and the analysis could proceed.

 ## Results